verghost/verghost/vlc-lua-docs/index.md

 | [Windows](https://verghost.com/vlc-lua-docs/win)  | `win` | Access to Windows console | Extension, Interface (Windows builds only) |
 | [XML](https://verghost.com/vlc-lua-docs/xml)  | `xml` | [XML](https://en.wikipedia.org/wiki/XML) reader | All types |

-## Events
+## Special Functions
-While a custom script is running, a number of different functions (which may or may not be defined in the custom script) are called by VLC.
-For those familiar with JavaScript in web browsers, these function calls can be thought of like [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events).
-Like modules, events differ by the type of script.
+While a custom script is running, a number of different functions are called by VLC.
+These functions are expected to be defined by the custom script and are often necessary if a script is to work properly.
+For some of these functions, there are return values that VLC expects while others can be thought of like [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), which are called by VLC when some action takes place in the main program.
+Like with Modules, different types of scripts require different function definitions.
+Like modules, these special functions differ by the type of script.

 ## Luac
-TODO
+Luac is a command line tool that lets you compile Lua scripts.